kaluznyt/csharp-comment-finder/README.md

-# csharp-comment-remover README
+# csharp-comment-finder README

-This is the README for your extension "csharp-comment-remover".
+This is the README for your extension "csharp-comment-finder".
 After writing up a brief description, we recommend including the following sections.

 ## Features